prantlf/oscript-parser/pkg/interpreter/README.md

 If no file name is provided, standard input will be read.
-If no source type is provided, it will be inferred from the file extension: ".os" -> object, ".e" -> script, ".osx" -> dump.
+If no source type is provided, it will be inferred from the file extension: ".os" -> object, ".e|lxe" -> script, ".osx" -> dump.
 The source type object will enable the new OScript language and source type dump the old one by default.

 Examples:
   echo 'echo("foo")' | osexec -S script